You may also use the CSU Tuition and Fees Calculator, based on your program of study and personal demographics, to estimate your expenses.

 First National Bank is the official banking partner of Colorado State University, and is the only bank with a branch and ATMs located on campus.
 Many other banks are available in town, and almost all offer a debit card and your first set of checks for free.

 To open a bank account, you must walk into the bank in person.
-First National Bank is located in the main level of the Morgan Library Room 175.
+First National Bank is located on the 200 Level of the Lory Student Center next to the Ram Card office and the CSU BookStore.
 No appointments are necessary; simply say you would like to open an account.
 Bring your CSU ID number, passport, and I-20.
 They will assist you with transferring money from your home country to deposit into your new account.

 Make payments to Colorado State University easily and securely through Western Union electronic payments.
 This is the easiest way to pay your CSU bills.